University certificate credential

 What is the Beuk Compromise?

 To find the Beuk compromise, two pieces of information are needed from each SME: an estimated pass rate and an estimated cutscore.
 The estimated cutscore is obtained by calculating the average Angoff rating for each SME; you need to ask them for what they think the MCC pass rate should be.
-What you will often find is that the say the pass rate should be, say, 75%, but when you continue the example before (average score of 63), the pass rate with their recommended cutscore turns out to be 10%!
+What you will often find is that they say the pass rate should be, say, 75%, but when you continue the example before (average score of 63), the pass rate with their recommended cutscore turns out to be 10%!

 How do I implement the Beuk Compromise?